Electronic Medical Record Systems

 B. Based on Specialty

-1. Specialty-specific EMR
+1. Specialty-specific

-Specialty-specific EMR systems are designed to meet the specific needs of a particular medical specialty or type of healthcare organization, such as dermatology, ophthalmology, or mental health clinics.
-These systems often include pre-configured templates and workflows that are tailored to the specific needs of the specialty, but may lack the flexibility and customization of general purpose EMR systems.
+Specific needs of a particular medical specialty or healthcare organization, such as dermatology, ophthalmology, or mental health clinics, are met by specialty-specific software.
+They often include pre-configured templates and workflows tailored to the specialty's needs.
+Still, they may lack the flexibility and customization of general-purpose EMR systems.

-2. Multi-specialty EMR
+2. Multi-specialty

 C. Based on the mode of Deployment

-1. Server-based EMR
+1. Server-based

-2. Cloud-based EMR
+2. Cloud-based

-3. ASP based EMR
+3. ASP (Application Service Provider) based

 In this model, healthcare organizations pay a fee to access and use the EMR system, and the ASP is responsible for maintenance, upgrades, security, and other technical aspects of the system.
-This can reduce the cost and complexity of implementing an EMR system for healthcare organizations, as they do not have to invest in and maintain their own infrastructure.
+This can reduce the cost and complexity of implementing an EMR system for healthcare organizations, as they do not have to invest in and maintain their infrastructure.

 D. Based on Open Source vs. Proprietary